 Liquid Crystal Physical Chemistry group of Prof. Frank Gießelmann, University of Stuttgart.
 During his post-doc years he initially pursued the work on chiral smectic liquid crystals that he had started during his doctoral studies, but soon he broadened his research scope to encompass also lyotropic liquid crystals.
 Together with Giusy Scalia he also studied the combination of liquid crystals and nanoparticles, foremost carbon nanotubes, where his main contribution was the introduction of lyotropic hosts.

-His recognition as an independent researcher, advisor and lecturer was confirmed when he in 2007 obtained his Docent title in physics at Chalmers University of Technology (Docent lecture title:
+In 2007 he also obtained his Docent title in physics at Chalmers University of Technology (Docent lecture title:

 Three facets of modern liquid crystal science).

-From September 2010 to February 2014 he was at the Graduate School of Convergence Science and Technology of Seoul National University, Suwon, South Korea.
-As assistant and, from March 2013, associate professor at this recently established and rapidly developing graduate school he built up a new research group devoted to the study of nano- and microscale ordered soft matter, with liquid crystals playing a key role.
-This was a period largely devoted to establishing truly transdisciplinary research activities and collaborations with researchers with very different backgrounds, for instance on wearable technology, soft robotics and sustainably produced bio-derived nanoparticles.
+From September 2010 to February 2014 he was at the Graduate School of Convergence Science and Technology of Seoul National University, Suwon, South Korea, as Asistant and, from March 2013, Associate Professor.
+There he built up a new research group devoted to the study of nano- and microscale ordered soft matter, with liquid crystals playing a key role.
+This was a period largely devoted to establishing truly transdisciplinary research activities and collaborations with researchers with very different backgrounds, for instance on wearable technology, robotics and motion capture.
+Most important, he came to know

 Since March 2014 he is full professor in physics at the

-Physics & Materials Science Research Unit of the
+Department of Physics & Materials Science of the

 Jan has been member of the